What Kinds of Jobs Can I Get with a Criminal Record?

 Put Your Job Search in the Best Hands with Empire Resume

 Empire Resume has helped thousands of people get the job they deserve.
 If you’re a job seeker with a criminal record, we can create a rock-star resume, a personalized cover letter, and a noticeable LinkedIn profile.

 Don’t take our word for it.
 See what our clients say by checking out our Google reviews.
-Become our client and receive a How to Apply for a Job and How to Master an Interview guide.
+Become our client and receive a How to Get Your Resume Seen and How to Master an Interview guide.
 Contact Empire Resume for professional resume writing services today.
 We deliver results, guaranteed!